Elsayed06/Hotel-Booking-Behavior-Analysis/README.md

 ## 🖼️ Visualizations

-Here are some key visualizations from the Tableau dashboard:
+Here are some key visualizations from the Power Bi dashboard:

 *Figure 1: Monthly Occupancy Trends by Hotel Type*